Habitat Conservation Plan / Incidental Take Permit

 Sharing Our Beaches

-On 16.3 miles of our beaches driving is allowed at various levels of restrictions.
+Beach driving is allowed on 16.3 miles of our beaches at varying levels of restriction.
 Beach driving is a lawful and traditional activity that can impact protected species such as sea turtles, the native Anastasia Island Beach Mice (AIBM), sensitive shorebirds, and their nesting and feeding habitat.
 St. Johns County recognized the need for coordinating lawful beach activities in a manner that maintains public use, while minimizing negative impacts to the natural beach/dune environment and the protected species that depend on its health.
 In August 2006, St. Johns County received approval from the United States Fish and Wildlife Service (USFWS) for a 20 year Incidental Take Permit (ITP) and Habitat Conservation Plan (HCP) to minimize these possible effects.

 Impact On Our Beaches